-Less than a week after having his contract with the Nerazzurri terminated by mutual consent, the Brazilian center half has taken up residence at the home of the Serie A championJuventus has aannounced the signing of former Inter defender Lucio on a free transfer following the player's early release by Serie A rival Inter.
+Less than a week after having his contract with the Nerazzurri terminated by mutual consent, the Brazilian centre-half has taken up residence at the home of the Serie A championsJuventus have announced the signing of Lucio on a free transfer following the player's early release by Serie A rivals Inter.

 The defender passed a medical in Turin on Tuesday morning before putting pen to paper on a two-year contract with the Bianconeri later in the day.

-The veteran center half still had two years to run on his deal with Inter but the club terminated his contract last week by mutual consent.
+The veteran centre-half still had two years to run on his deal with Inter but the club terminated his contract last week by mutual consent.

-Lucio was briefly linked with a move to Fenerbahce but the Turkish club was quick to insist that it had no interest in signing the Brazilian, while Bayer Leverkusen reportedly dropped out of the running after learning of its former player's wage demands.
+Lucio was briefly linked with a move to Fenerbahce but the Turkish club were quick to insist that they had no interest in signing the Brazilian, while Bayer Leverkusen reportedly dropped out of the running after learning of their former player's wage demands.

 That left the way clear for Juve to sign the 34-year-old, who becomes the fourth major arrival in Turin this summer, with the Bianconeri already having tied up deals for Sebastian Giovinco, Mauricio Isla and Kwadwo Asamoah.